 Organizations must maintain a record of every breach of security safeguards for a minimum of 24 months after the day the organization determines that the breach has occurred.
 The record keeping requirement is applicable to all breaches, not only those that give rise to a real risk of significant harm.

-In section 6.2 breach records must contain “any information that enables the Commissioner to verify compliance with [the breach notification and reporting provisions]” – meaning the Commissioner must be able to validate whether the organization notified and reported breaches as required by PIPEDA in each case.
+In section 6.2 breach records must contain “any information that enables the Commissioner to verify compliance with ” – meaning the Commissioner must be able to validate whether the organization notified and reported breaches as required by PIPEDA in each case.
 The regulation does not give organizations specific rules on how the records are archived but they must be able to provide the appropriate information on request.